dtoczala/ibm-cloud-landing-page/README.md

 [API Connect](https://console.bluemix.net/catalog/services/api-connect) is a comprehensive end-to-end API lifecycle solution that enables the automated creation of APIs, simple discovery of systems of records, self-service access for internal and third party developers and built-in security and governance.
 Using automated, model-driven tools, create new APIs and microservices based on Node.js and Java runtimes — all managed from a single unified console.

 ### References for Further Reading
-- [Intro to Integration, IoT and Security on IBM Cloud](https://www.youtube.com/watch?v=Rzq-bChLaek&list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz&index=5) - A 5 minute overview of the integration, Internet of zthings (IoT) and security services available on the IBM Cloud, part of [James Belton's](https://www.linkedin.com/in/jamesbelton/) [IBM CLoud Foundation Skills]
+- [Intro to Integration, IoT and Security on IBM Cloud](https://www.youtube.com/watch?v=Rzq-bChLaek&list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz&index=5) - A 5 minute overview of the integration, Internet of Things (IoT) and security services available on the IBM Cloud, part of [James Belton's](https://www.linkedin.com/in/jamesbelton/) [IBM CLoud Foundation Skills]
 - [Secure Gateway with Watson Services on IBM Cloud](https://developer.ibm.com/recipes/tutorials/secure-gateway-with-watson-services-on-ibm-cloud/) - This "receipe" is a quick how-to approach to setting up a Secure Gateway instance with some Watson services that are located on the IBM Cloud.
 A nice and quick example.

 ## Internet of Things (IoT)